rfarley3/mc-gt/README.md

 Chain the tracks, with only the final track's output in MIX OUT.
 Final track's slider controls the volume for output (input through effects chain).
 Final track's knobs control send to master delay and reverb.
+Use master delay and reverb settings to save 2 tracks.
+That's up to 10 chained effects (verified per FB group).

 This documentation leaves Track 1 and 8 free.
 Track 1 could be a Tone (Aux backing track, external EP, external MIDI keyboard